Information updated June 2022

 We understand that public toilet facilities are vitally important to residents and visitors alike.

 Sheffield BID works with its members to provide free access to clean, safe toilets in convenient locations in the city centre through the Lavatory and Ablution Venue Scheme (LAVS).

-LAVS was launched by Sheffield BID in 2017 and permits anyone to use the toilets of participating premises whether they are a paying customer or not, providing access to clean, safe toilets in convenient locations.
+The scheme permits anyone to use the toilets of participating premises whether they are a paying customer or not.

-During the pandemic much of the scheme has been suspended due to ongoing restrictions and business closures.
-As the city continues to adjust and recover, Sheffield BID is working in partnership with its BID Levy Payers to remedy the issue of a lack of public facilities.
+During the pandemic much of the scheme was suspended due to ongoing restrictions and business closures.
+As the city continues to adjust and recover, Sheffield BID is working in partnership with its BID Levy Payers to provide publicly available facilities.

 LAVS venues are:

 - Marks and Spencer, 19 Fargate (open Mon-Sat 8.30am to 6pm and Sunday 11am to 5pm)